Online registration has been closed. Please contact the secretariat for inquiries.

 IDS Kyoto 2013: http://www.design.kyoto-u.ac.jp/idskyoto-2013/

 Toru Ishida has been a professor of Kyoto University since 1993.
 His academic background includes visiting scientist/professor positions at Columbia University, Technische Universitaet Muenchen, Université Pierre et Marie Curie, University of Maryland, Shanghai Jiao Tong University, Tsinghua University, Xinjiang University and Hong Kong Baptist University.
-He is a fellow of IEEE and a member of the Science Council of Japan.
+He is a fellow of IEEE.

 He contributed to start the Department of Social Informatics, Kyoto University, and the Kyoto University Design School.
-His research interest lies with Autonomous Agents and Multi-Agent Systems and modeling collaboration within human societies.
-He contributed to create AAMAS/ICMAS/PRIMA conferences on Autonomous Agents and Multi-Agent Systems.
-His projects include Community Computing, Digital City Kyoto, Intercultural Collaboration Experiments, and the Language Grid.
+His research interest lies with modeling collaboration within human societies.
+His researches include Autonomous Agents and Multi-Agent Systems, Community Computing, Digital City, Intercultural Collaboration, and the Language Grid.

 Takushi Sogo is an associate professor at Unit of Design, Kyoto University.
 He received his B.S.
 (1997) and M.S.
 (1998) in information engineering, and his Ph.D.
 (2001) in informatics from Kyoto University.
 Prior to his current position, he was a researcher (2001-2012) at Internet Systems Research Laboratories and a principal researcher at Cloud System Research Laboratories (2012-2013.1) in NEC Corporation, and worked on the topics including service platform architecture.
 He was awarded from Japan Institute of Invention and Innovation for his patent of service platform for mobile devices (2010).
 Currently he is responsible for Open Innovation Practice in Kyoto University Design School, which aims to develop skills for organizing a team of specialists.
 Since 2016, he has been a chairperson of the promotion committee of the Design Innovation Consortium, an organization for industry-government-academia collaboration.